Vaultionizer/vault-docs/docs/pm/sad.md

 ### 1.5 Overview

-[This subsection should describe what the rest of the **Software Architecture Document** contains and explain how the **Software Architecture Document** is organized.]
+The following sections provide an overview about the architecture with its layers, how we organize the flow of data, implementation details and how the deployment process works.

 ## 2. Architectural Representation